 Publishers on the Exchange will also benefit from LoopMe’s own exclusive and direct premium high-quality global mobile video demand managed via LoopMe’s Demand-Side Platform.

-LoopMe is the world’s largest mobile video platform, reaching over 1.5 billion consumers worldwide via integration with programmatic ad exchanges and direct publishers.
+LoopMe is the world’s largest mobile video platform, reaching over 2 billion devices worldwide via integration with programmatic ad exchanges and direct publishers.